The Vector Grounding Problem: Concluding Remarks

 We argued for this claim in two steps.
-First, we distinguished between various forms of grounding, which are often conflated in the cognitive science and computer science literature.
-We suggested that one particular form of grounding, which we termed \emph{referential grounding}, is central to both the Vector Grounding Problem and the older Symbol Grounding Problem.
-Referential grounding pertains to the way in which representations hook onto the world.
+First, we distinguished between various notions of grounding often conflated in the cognitive science and computer science literature.
+We suggested that one particular notion, \emph{referential grounding}, is central to both the Vector Grounding Problem and the older Symbol Grounding Problem.
+Referential grounding pertains to how representations hook onto the world.
 It is the most fundamental type of grounding, and arguably serves as the basis for all other notions of grounding (with the partial exception of relational grounding).
-As theories of representational content have persuasively demonstrated, referential grounding requires two main factors: causal-informational relations between representations and the world, and historical relations that imbue representations with a sort of descriptive normativity.
+Referential grounding requires two main factors: causal-informational relations between internal states and the world, and a selection history that imbues those states with functions to carry information about the world.

-Second, we have shown that certain LLMs trained exclusively on linguistic data, particularly those fine-tuned with Reinforcement Learning from Human Feedback (RLHF), are referentially grounded.
-These models benefit from indirect causal-informational relations with worldly entities and properties, mediated by human interactions with the world, which in turn shape the linguistic inputs they receive during training and inference.
-Furthermore, RLHF introduces an additional learning objective that is directly world-involving, as it encompasses a requirement for truthfulness or factuality.
-The normativity of this requirement supplies an extralinguistic accuracy standard for the representations and outputs of LLMs.
-More tentatively, we have suggested that even without RLHF, the representations and outputs of LLMs may achieve referential grounding in some limited domains, through in-context learning, and perhaps even through mere pre-training on specific kinds of input sequences, such as those describing game moves.
+Second, we have shown that certain LLMs trained exclusively on linguistic data, particularly those that undergo preference tuning, are referentially grounded.
+These models benefit from indirect causal-informational relations with worldly entities and properties, mediated by human interactions with the world that shape the linguistic inputs they receive during training and inference.
+Preference tuning introduces an additional learning objective that is directly world-involving, as it encompasses a requirement for truthfulness or factuality.
+The normativity of this requirement supplies an extra-linguistic accuracy standard that selects and stabilises the internal states that contribute to meeting it.
+More tentatively, we suggested that even without preference tuning, the representations and outputs of LLMs may achieve referential grounding in limited domains through pre-training and in-context learning on specific input sequences, such as those describing game moves.